instancezero/in3dca-freegrid/CONTRIBUTING.md

 Contributing can take many forms, and it's not just for developers.

+## Testing

+This branch is for testing changes on Addon Manager.

 ## Ideas

 Many of the workbench features were added because the developers thought they